Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: The Broadcast and Multiple-Access EH Networks

-Depending on the values of $\bar P_{\rm in}$ and $\bar P_{\rm lim}$, the battery can be absorbing or non-absorbing, cf. Lemma~\ref{lem_2}.
-For both an absorbing and a non-absorbing battery, the solution to (\ref{MPR1-EH-bc}) is provided in the following theorem. \begin{theorem} If the EH transmitter in the broadcast network has an absorbing and a non-absorbing battery, the maximization problem in (\ref{MPR1-EH-bc}) can be written equivalently as (\ref{MPR1_non-EH-bc}) by setting $\bar P_{\rm lim,non-EH}$ in (\ref{MPR1_non-EH-bc}) to $\bar P_{\rm lim,non-EH}=\bar P_{\rm lim}$ and to $\bar P_{\rm lim,non-EH}=\bar P_{\rm in}$, respectively.
-Hence, the solution to the non-EH maximization problem in (\ref{MPR1_non-EH-bc}) with appropriately chosen $\bar P_{\rm lim,non-EH}$ is the solution to the EH maximization problem in (\ref{MPR1-EH-bc}). \end{theorem} \begin{IEEEproof} Please refer to Appendix~\ref{app_3}. \end{IEEEproof} Next, we consider the multiple-access EH network.
+where $U(i)$, $\forall i$, and C3 are the same as in (\ref{MPR1-EH-bc}).
+We now present the solution of (\ref{MPR1-EH-bc}) in the following theorem. \begin{theorem} The solution of the non-EH optimization problem in (\ref{MPR1_non-EH-bc}) with $\bar P_{\rm lim,non-EH}=\min\{\bar P_{\rm lim}, \bar P_{\rm in}\}$ is also the solution to the EH optimization problem in (\ref{MPR1-EH-bc}).
+As a result, the maximum average performance of an EH broadcast network, $\bar U$, is identical to the maximum average performance of its equivalent non-EH broadcast network with $\bar P_{\rm lim,non-EH}=\min\{\bar P_{\rm lim}, \bar P_{\rm in}\}$. \end{theorem} \begin{IEEEproof} Please refer to Appendix~\ref{app_3}. \end{IEEEproof} Next, we consider the multiple-access EH network.